-At the heart of an exceptional greenery site along the Tarn river where the Sainte-Cécile Cathedral stands with its spire visible from afar, we offer a very modest building that spreads horizontally to give this landscape justice and carry in its structure the possible scenarios to be used.
+At the heart of an exceptional greenery site along the Tarn river where the Sainte-Cécile Cathedral stands with its spire visible from afar, we offer a very modest building that spreads horizontally to do this landscape justice and carry in its structure the possible scenarios to be used.

 To answer to the city’s need to invest in new reception halls in Pratgraussals, we put a large area at the pebble wall near the Tarn made of big timber porticos.
 It is covered by a zinc roofing that counts eight sides and it gives the building a distinctive shape.